WebAssembly/shared-everything-threads/proposals/shared-everything-threads/Overview.md

 #### Instructions

-`ref.eq` typing is expanded to allow either of its arguments to be shared eqref.
-To allow this, our principal type rule is amended to allow unconstrained sharedness metavariables, just like it allows unconstrained nullability metavariables.
-In general, all instructions that operate on unshared references are allowed to operate on shared references as well. `array.len` and `i31.get_u` are other examples.
+Several existing instructions need to be updated to accept references to shared heap types in addition to the references to unshared heap types they already accept.
+To allow this flexibility, our principal type rule is amended to allow unconstrained sharedness metavariables, just like it allows unconstrained nullability metavariables.
+In general, all instructions that operate on references to unshared heap types are allowed to operate on references to shared heap types as well.

+This is the full list of instructions that need to be updated to accept references to shared heap types by way of an unconstrained sharedness metavariable:

+ - `any.convert_extern`
+ - `extern.convert_any`
+ - `ref.eq` (the sharedness of both operands must match)
+ - `i31.get_s`
+ - `i31.get_u`
+ - `array.len`

 Most instructions that create reference values (e.g. `struct.new`, `ref.func`, `ref.null`) do not
 need new versions for allocating shared references because their type annotation immediates